aneldev/dyna-ts-module-boilerplate/readme.md

 **Have fun!**

-# Release

-Call `npm run dist` or `npm run release` to create a distributable version of your project under the dist/ folder.

 # Develop

 ## General

 The source code your project is under the src/ folder only.

-To developer (or to debug) write your debug code in the debug/index.ts, where is the "user" of your project in src/.
+To developer (or to debug) write your debug code in the `debug/index.ts`, where is the "user" of your project in src/.

 ## Debug

-There are several options how to debug your application.
-You can debug it on nodeJs or in any browser.
-So you can test your module how much compatible is in different enviroments.
+There are several options where to debug your application.
+You can debug it on nodeJs or in any web browser.

+So you can test your module how much compatible is in different environments.

 ### Debug on any web browser with browser's debugger